Old houses are

 CHALLENGES: Since we specialize in whole-house rehabilitation projects, structures suffering extreme neglect and in need of pretty much everything don’t faze us at all.
 Still, this building was a horse of a different color.
 In fact, most people (including contractors we consulted) thought it should be torn down and rebuilt from scratch.
 The to-do list is…extensive.
 But the main challenge is, how to get electricity, running water, plumbing, HVAC and insulation into a building that never had any—and doesn’t have a basement to put it all in—while also preserving as much historic fabric as humanly possible.
 And it’s in a flood plain and environmentally sensitive wetlands buffer zone.

 SCOPE: Worth Preserving is helping the client navigate a permitting process that involves in-depth review by town zoning and planning boards; the county planning, highway and health departments; the New York State Department of Environmental Conservation; and the State Historic Preservation Office.
 As we receive the agencies’ feedback, we are working with the client’s architect and engineers to adapt the rehabilitation design accordingly.
-Once approvals are secured, the plan is to begin site work to install a septic system, well, and electrical, and excavate for necessary foundation work as all the new systems are brought into the building via a discreetly designed mechanical space.
+As approvals are secured, site work will begin to install a septic system, well, and electrical, and excavate for necessary foundation work as all the new systems are brought into the building via a discreetly designed mechanical space.
 In order to quality for historic rehabilitation tax credits, the adaptive reuse of the depot must strike a careful balance, enhancing it with 21st-century residential features (bedrooms, kitchen, bathrooms), addressing current building and energy codes, raising the structure up out of the flood plain as much as possible while preserving the essential character of the historic building and its setting.

 1892 Queen Anne